Zamiell/stardew-valley/Min-Max_Guide.md

 - If you are not level 10 fishing, then don't ship any fish right now (because you will miss out on 25% of the gold).
 Tomorrow, you will have to sell the fish directly to Willy.
 - Empty inventory.
 Retrieve Fiberglass Rod.
 - If you have less than 100 bait on the rod, also retrieve a few fish.
 Fish in the mountain lake for a few hours while you wait for 9 AM.
 Then, go to Willy, sell the fish, and buy more bait.
 - Fish at the mountain lake until 2 AM, then pass out.
-Remember to take your furnace with you (because we will take it to the mines tomorrow).
+Remember to take your furnace home with you (because we will take it to the mines tomorrow).

 ### Spring 11

 - Harvest the Kale.
 (This should get to you farming level 2.)
-- Start hoeing squares in a sprinkler-pattern.
+- Start hoeing squares in a pattern for basic sprinklers.
 (Do not water any squares.)
 - Leave the farm at around 8:00 AM.
 - Go to Willy to sell fish if you did not ship any fish yesterday.
 - Go to the blacksmith.
 Retrieve the gold pickaxe.